UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

    .. method:: convertBlenderCollection(blenderCollection, asynchronous)

-      Converts all bpy.types.Object inside a Collection into its correspondent :class:`KX_GameObject` during runtime.
+      Converts all bpy.types.Object inside a Collection into its correspondent :class:`~bge.types.KX_GameObject` during runtime.
       For example, you can append a Collection from another .blend file during bge runtime
       using: bpy.ops.wm.append(...) then convert the Objects inside the Collection into several KX_GameObject to have logic bricks, physics... converted.
 This is meant to replace libload.
 The conversion can be asynchronous